Pipe dreams leave U.S. energy firms caught in climate trap

 “We’ll be able to meet the needs of our customers, but we’re going to have to do it in a way that is a little more expensive and has a little more reliability concerns,” Rayhan Daudani, a spokesman for Dominion Energy’s Virginia Power utility, said.

-Other proposed expansions of existing pipelines in North America face national or local opposition, including TC Energy Corp’s Keystone XL in Alberta, Energy Transfer’s Mariner East in Pennsylvania and Kinder Morgan Inc’s Permian Highway in Texas.
+Other pipeline projects in North America face national or local opposition, including TC Energy Corp’s Keystone XL in Alberta, Energy Transfer’s Mariner East in Pennsylvania and Kinder Morgan Inc’s Permian Highway in Texas.

+As of Nov.
+1, the Permian Highway pipeline was mechanically complete, with full service still planned for early in the first quarter of 2021, the company told Reuters.

 The U.S. Bureau of Indian Affairs in July ordered Andeavor/Tesoro, now owned by Marathon Petroleum, to stop using a pipeline flowing out of North Dakota and invoiced the company $187 million for trespass on Native American land.